pie6k/jquery.initialize/README.md

 ### `target`

 By default, the entire docment is observed for changes.
 This may result in poor performance.
-As specific node in the DOM can be observed by specifying a target:
+A specific node in the DOM can be observed by specifying a target:

     $.initialize(".some-element", function() {
         $(this).css("color", "blue");
     }, { target: document.getElementById('observe-this-element') });

 Otherwise, target will default to `document.documentElement`.

+### `observer`

+A custom [`MutationObserverInit`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver#MutationObserverInit) may be provided.
+If not provided, it will default to internal configuration.

 ## Browser Compatibility